-- Acceleration.
+- (a) Acceleration.
 Except as set forth in an Award Agreement, in the event of a Change in Control, if the successor corporation does not continue, assume, or substitute for outstanding Awards, the Participants will fully vest in all of their outstanding and unvested Awards and have the right to exercise all of their outstanding Options and SARs, including Shares as to which such Awards would not otherwise be vested or exercisable, and, with respect to Awards with performance-based vesting, all Performance Goals or other vesting criteria will be deemed achieved at one hundred percent (100%) of target levels and all other terms and conditions met.
-In addition, if an Option or SAR is not continued, assumed, or substituted in the event of a Change in Control, the Company will notify the Participant in writing or electronically that such Award shall be fully exercisable for a period of fifteen (15) days from the date of such notice, contingent upon the occurrence of the Change in Control, and such Award shall terminate upon the expiration of such period.
-In the event an Award continues in effect or is assumed or an equivalent Award substituted, and a Participant's Service is terminated by the Company or one of its Subsidiaries without Cause upon or within twenty-four (24) months following the Change in Control, then such Participant shall be fully vested in such continued, assumed, or substituted Award. - (b) Dissolution.
+In addition, if an Option or SAR is not continued, assumed, or substituted in the event of a Change in Control, the Company will notify the Participant in writing or electronically that such Award shall be fully exercisable for a period of fifteen (15) days from the date of such notice, contingent upon the occurrence of the Change in Control, and such Award substituted, and a Participant's Service is terminated by the Company or one of its Subsidiaries without Cause upon or within twenty-four (24) months following the Change in Control, then such Participant shall be fully vested in such continued, assumed, or substituted award. - (b) Dissolution.
 To the extent not previously exercised or settled, Options, SARs and Stock Units shall terminate immediately prior to the dissolution or liquidation of the Company.